CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/HA-scale-cluster.md

 8. Install and activate the NetQ software using the CLI.

 Run the following command on your *master* node to initialize the cluster.
-Copy the output of the command to use on your additional HA and worker nodes:
+Copy the output of the command which includes the SSH key.
+You will use it in the next step.

 ```
 cumulus@<hostname>:~$ netq install cluster master-init
     Please run the following command on all worker nodes:
     netq install cluster worker-init c3NoLXJzYSBBQUFBQjNOemFDMXljMkVBQUFBREFRQUJBQUFCQVFDM2NjTTZPdVM3dQN9MWTU1a
 ```
-9. Run the `netq install cluster worker-init <ssh-key>` command on each of your worker nodes.
+9. Run the `netq install cluster worker-init <ssh-key>` command on each non-master node.

 10. Create a JSON template using the installation command for your deployment model.